rackerlabs/repose/repose-aggregator/tests/README.md

 Modules to help out with creating functional tests for Repose that take advantage of Repose's embedded functionality.

-##Glassfish-Support & Tomcat-Support

-These two modules generate a executable jar which can be used to deploy Repose under a Tomcat or Glassfish Environment.

-Invocation: java -jar test-**Tomcat | Glassfish**-jar-with-dependencies.jar -p 10001 -w **ReposeWar** -s 10002 -war **OtherWar**
--p Listening port for container
--s Stop port for container
--war Other war files to be deployed.
-Currently, only the Tomcat-Support module supports this feature.

 ##Mocks-Servlet

 The Mocks servlet can act as a test Origin Service for Repose.
 When hit with a request the servlet will respond